tamuhack-org/Ouroboros/README.md

 ### Local Development

+#### First time here?

+You should run `./setup.bash` to set up your local environment.
+This will ensure you have the correct versions of all tools now and as they're updated.

+#### Everyone else

 For local development, we highly encourage using [Docker Compose](https://docs.docker.com/compose/).

 After Docker Compose is installed, there are just a few steps left for first-time setup: